PowerShellEmpire/PowerTools/README.md

-    Get-NetUser                     -   gets data for a specified domain user Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain Get-NetGroup                    -   gets a list of all current users in a specified domain group Get-NetGroupUsers               -   gets data for each user in a specified group Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetComputers                -   gets a list of all current servers in the domain Get-NetFileServers              -   get a list of file servers used by current domain users
+    Get-NetUser                     -   gets data for a specified domain user Invoke-NetUserAdd               -   adds a local or domain user Get-NetGroups                   -   gets a list of all current groups in the domain Get-NetGroup                    -   gets data for each user in a specified domain group Invoke-NetGroupUserAdd          -   adds a user to a specified local or domain group Get-NetComputers                -   gets a list of all current servers in the domain Get-NetFileServers              -   get a list of file servers used by current domain users